BF. Skinner

 He was pivotal in forming various pioneering psychological theories, which increased our perception of human behavior and created a pathway for further research into numerous facets of psychology, such as operant conditioning, reinforcement theory, cognitive learning theory, and more.

-Furthermore, he had an essential role in altering society’s views on education by introducing novel approaches centered around personal development rather than traditional techniques like rote learning or memorization typically employed at the time.
+Furthermore, he had an essential role in altering society’s views on education by introducing novel approaches centered around personal development rather than traditional techniques like rote learning or memorization, which were typically employed at the time.

 Even though he passed away over two decades ago, his impact is still being felt today across multiple branches of psychology, including clinical practice, educational studies & teaching procedures, and even pop culture, with his work motivating many movies & television series throughout the years as well as influencing different areas outside of psychology such as marketing & economics among others.